DEST-bio/DEST-bio.github.io/docs/data-files/SNP-tables.md

 {:toc}
 <br>
 ### bcf Files
-<a href="/assets/bcf.txt" download> Click for a .txt file with a list of all download links</a>
+<a href="/assets/bcf.txt" download> Click to download a .txt file with a list of all download links</a>

 | File Name                                    | Download       | Description   | MD5 Hash |
 |:----------------------------------------|:------------------|:------------------|:-------------|